 Art History in Florence.
 Biomedical Engineering in Barcelona.
 Comparative Healthcare Systems in Havana.
 Global Business in London.
 With API Customized Programs, some of the best learning happens outside of the classroom walls.
 The world is your classroom.
 API is ready to help you develop your next customized or faculty-led program.

 Experience the world from anywhere in the world with API’s virtual programs.
 Tackle global challenges, study a new language with native speakers, give your resume a global edge, and more!
 Want to go abroad and go virtual?
 You can mix and match your programs to do both at the same time.

 Experience the freedom of choice and flexibility.
 Explore our virtual programs and customize it to your schedule!

 Study Abroad + Options

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Salamanca programs.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Salamanca programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.